Sin offering and salvation

 10 From time to time, a suggestion surfaces that Adam’s spouse sinned through sexual intercourse with the serpent.
 Perhaps here, rather than in Genesis, lies the origin of such ideas.

 11 Because of the Passover, the firstborn of every womb in Israel belonged to God.
-They sacrificed those of any acceptable animals (Num 18:15-17).
+Israel sacrificed the firstborn of any acceptable animals (Num 18:15-17).
 However, those of the useful-yet-unacceptable donkey, was either redeemed with a lamb or else its neck was broken (Exod 34:20).

-15 As the climate called for open windows, for obvious security reasons they would tend to be to small, or too high to permit easy entry.
+15 As the climate called for open windows, for obvious security reasons they would tend to be too small, or too high to permit easy entry.

 16 The need to stay in the house made travel to a pre-established altar out of the question.
 Furthermore, amidst the deltaic brickfields of Goshen, uncut stones were presumably as rare as they usually are today in such places.
 Moreover, in most cases the cramped confines of workers dwellings would have made it impractical to set a fire big enough to consume the whole animal.